Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/getting_started/TomcatManagerApp.md

    ~~~

    {%include note.html content="
-   For more information about web application context configuration files and their security options, please review the <a href="http://tomcat.apache.org/tomcat-8.5-doc/manager-howto.html#Introduction" target="_blank">Tomcat Manager App How-To</a> documentation.
+   For more information about web application context configuration files and their security options, please review the <a href=\"http://tomcat.apache.org/tomcat-8.5-doc/manager-howto.html#Introduction\" target=\"_blank\">Tomcat Manager App How-To</a> documentation.
    " %}